 startis more recent than

 startare permuted internally.
-Be careful, this means
+Both

-startis excluded from the time window.
+endare included in the time window.

 Since version 2.3.0, you can define boundaries around the requested data.
 When fetching data based on a time range, both a pre and post boundaries can be specified.
 When fetching by count, only a pre boundary can be requested.